 Back to the UK, this time the quaint charms of the Surrey hills.
 This place has history (it was where the magna carta was signed around 900 years ago), but it’s also pretty scenic, with natural woodlands, thames-side meadows and charming country houses.
-HBO are rumoured to have shot a tourney scene here, so keep your eyes peeled at the jousting.
+This is where HBO filmed the absolutely epic tourney in the first episode, so keep your eyes peeled during those bloody melees.

 In the early 20th Century Monsanto was named the ‘most Portuguese village in Portugal.”
 So that’s probably why it’s been so well protected by the government.
-The town is set against giant boulders (that sometimes form parts of the buildings themselves) and spills down a steep hill in an impossibly charming, colourful tumble.
-The famous mountain-top Castelo is a huge stone fortress that is said to even predate the Romans arrival, so it’s easy to see why HBO scouted it out.
+The Unesco Heritage Site town is set against giant boulders (that sometimes form parts of the buildings themselves) and spills down a steep hill in an impossibly charming, colourful tumble.
+Potentially the spot for the ancestral seat of house Targaryen at Dragonstone, the famous mountain-top Castelo is a huge stone fortress that is said to even predate the Romans arrival, so it’s easy to see why HBO scouted it out.
 Expect a dragon or two swooping around its crumbled walls when House of the Dragon airs in August.